ikmb/dragen-variant-calling/docs/development.md

 - install the matching local VEP references and plugins - as defined in the site-specific config [file](../conf/diagnostic.config)
   - Download the VEP references from the EnsEMBL [FTP](https://ftp.ensembl.org/pub/release-109/variation/vep/) server and unpack them in the folder specified in the site-specific config
   - Clone the EnsEMBL VEP [plugins](https://github.com/Ensembl/VEP_plugins) repo into the folder specified in the site-specific config and check out the appropriate version
+- Add parsing capabilities for any new VEP annotations to the Alissa conversion [script)(../bin/vep2allisa.pl)

 ## Updating exome kit(s)